-Mercedes Elizalde was born and raised in Hayward California, a small city in the San Francisco Bay Area near Oakland California.
-She relocated to Seattle in October of 2010.
-Mercedes was the first in her family to gain a bachelor’s degree and earn a master’s degree.
-She carried a passion for social justice, equal opportunity and compassion throughout her life.
+Mercedes Elizalde was born and raised in Hayward California, a small city in the San Francisco Bay Area.
+She relocated to Seattle, WA in fall of 2010 and then to Portland, OR in the summer of 2018.
+Mercedes was the first in her family to attend college and earn both a bachelor’s degree and a master’s degree.
+She carries a passion for social justice, equal opportunity and compassion throughout her personal and professional endeavors.

 This passion continued to grow and culminated in Mercedes running for the Seattle City Council in 2015.
 Although her bid for election was not successful, she was offered a job with one of the newly elected councilmembers.
-Mercedes is now the Policy and Engagement Strategist for Councilmember Debora Juarez.
-In this position Mercedes has been able to combine her passions for direct service, community engagement and addressing root causes of social issues through public policy.
+She worked as the Policy and Engagement Strategist for Councilmember Debora Juarez.
+Working for the City Council provided an opportunity to better understand systems of power and how they impact direct service work.

 In the summer of 2018 Mercedes was again ready for a new challenge and started looking for an opportunity to combine all she had learned about direct service and public policy.
 She moved to Portland Oregon and started working as the Director of Public Policy at Central City Concern, a large multi-discipline direct service organization.
 Mercedes is now the Director of Advocacy at the Latino Network leading a team of advocates and leadership development professionals, and is Board President at Northwest Instituto Latino.
 Working at the intersection of direct service and public policy, Mercedes is able to combine her passions for community empowerment and addressing root causes of social issues.